poe-currency-monitor/backend/README.md

 6. Make sure to setup SSL and edit their path in the `.env` file, **feel free to do this step at the end of the global setup for convenience**.

+7. Once everything else is setup, you may encounter a CORS error.
+You need to add the domain-name(s) of your front-end to the `corsWhitelist` array variable in `config/express.ts`.

 ### SSL HTTPS with Certbot from LetsEncrypt

 Before continuing on the Nginx and firewall configuration, make sure you have a SSL certificate with a valid domain-name.